AnnaVargova/AutomationShield_wiki/OptoShield.md

 ﻿# Introduction

-The OptoShield belongs to the family of control engineering education devices for Arduino from the [AutomationShield project](https://www.automationshield.com).
-This low-cost shield contains a simple circuitry implementing a light emitting diode (LED) as the actuator and a light-dependent resistor (LDR) as a sensor.
+The OptoShield belongs to the family of control engineering education devices for Arduino that form a part of the [AutomationShield](https://www.automationshield.com) project.
+This particular low-cost shield contains a simple circuitry implementing a light emitting diode (LED) as the actuator and a light-dependent resistor (LDR) as a sensor.
 The LED and LDR are enclosed in an opaque tube that blocks ambient light.
 The power of the LED can be varied by applying a pulse width modulated (PWM) signal to it, thus manipulating its apparent brightness.
 The LED and LDR thus creates a simple feedback loop that can be used in control engineering experiments.

 [[/fig/Opto_Iso.jpg|Isometric photograph of the OptoShield.]]
 [[/fig/Opto_Front.jpg|A photograph of the OptoShield from the front.]]